 This music lead the youth revolution of that time and one station in Akron, WCUE-FM Q-96, made radio history one summer evening in 1975 as it played the entire album of PINK FLOYD's "Dark Side of the Moon" during a total lunar eclipse!
 Craig Roberts was at the turntables that night and many who witnessed the lunar event simultaneously listened to its sound track being broadcast on northern Ohio airwaves from the studios of Q-96!

-By the late ‘70’s dance music dominated the scene and Craig became a popular disc jockey at local dances and night clubs with his “Port-a-Party” sound system that was the beginning of RobertSound™.
+By the late ‘70’s dance music dominated the scene and Craig became a popular host of local dances and night clubs with his “Port-a-Party” sound system that was the beginning of RobertSound™.
 Craig also produced radio spots for the TOMORROW CLUB, and several outdoor rock concerts held in the area during those years.
 Bands such as Boston, Brian Auger, Trapeze, Heart, Michael Stanley Band, Stanley Clark, Billy Cobham, Ronnie Montrose, The Tubes…if you were up and coming, you played Youngstown’s TOMORROW CLUB and its affiliate, THE AGORA in Cleveland.